Links on Android Authority may earn us a commission. Learn more.

 What does the Apple H1 chip mean for audio?
 Does Android have an alternative?

 The market for true wireless earbuds is gradually picking up steam, and figuring out which one to buy is becoming a bigger challenge.
 Apple’s AirPods stand out from the crowd, not always for the best reasons, but the company excels at branding, as we know.
 So much so that fans will happily talk about Apple processor capabilities, including the little chips tucked into its headphones, such as the Apple W1 and newer H1 model.

-The Apple H1 chip is found inside the second generation Apple AirPods, touting a range of improvements in the ever-growing true wireless headphone market.
-While you might not want to buy into the Apple ecosystem and question their bang for buck, the convenience of Apple’s pairing system is hard to ignore.
+The H1 chip is found inside a range of Apple audio products, including the regular AirPods, the AirPods Max, and the Beats Studio Buds.
+At the time of its release, Apple touted the chip to include a range of improvements in the ever-growing true wireless headphone market.
+And even though you might not want to buy into the Apple ecosystem, the ecosystem’s pairing system and convenience are hard to ignore.